swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC/CompilerPipeline.md

 This phase starts with creating a ``DocumentationContext`` using the discovered inputs from the previous phase.
 This begins loading and registering the inputs with the context.

-The first input that the context register is the symbol information.
+The first input that the context registers is the symbol information.
 The symbol information comes from "symbol graph files" which are machine generated and describe all available symbols in a framework (types, functions, variables, etc.) and their relationships (inheritance, conformance, etc.).

 Each symbol becomes a documentation node in the topic graph and thus a documentation *topic* (an entity in the documentation model).
 The symbol's topic could optionally be extended with authored documentation from a markup file.